JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/github_models.md

 Official website https://github.com/marketplace/models

-Enhance your workflow with extensions
+Enhance your workflow with extensions.
 Tools from the community and partners to simplify tasks and automate processes

 ## Connect your Provider account

-- Join to the GitHub Models waitlist: https://github.com/marketplace/models/waitlist/join
+- Join the GitHub Models waitlist: https://github.com/marketplace/models/waitlist/join
 - Get your GitHub Token from [Developer Settings](https://github.com/settings/apps)
 - Go to `Personal Access Tokens` and click on [Token (classic)](https://github.com/settings/tokens)
 - Click on `Generate new token`, then `Generate new token (classic)`
-- Fill Note field with "codegpt"
+- Fill the Note field with "codegpt"
 - Then Copy your access token

 <table>